Inspiration & Goals

 A Cost-Plus Fee Contract is appropriate for custom construction, since the Project is always evolving.
 However, it shifts all of the risk of cost overruns from the Builder to the Client.
 In an inverted market, that’s a coup for the Builder.
 With a Cost-Plus Fee Contract – what is the Builder’s motivation to provide you with a thorough, comprehensive Budget up-front – especially when they are vying to be awarded it?

-The front-end Estimates/Budgets that Local Builders provide to their prospective Clients are unprofessional and lack detail at best, incomplete and too low at worst.
+The Pre-Contract Estimates/Budgets that local Builders provide to their prospective Clients are unprofessional and lack detail at best, incomplete and too low at worst.
 With such inconsistency, how can you know:

 The answer = you can’t..